containerAnalyzer/containerAnalyzer.GitHub.io/index.md

 ---

 ## News
-- 12 true bugs are confirmed
+- 12 true bugs are confirmed.

 ## Tips
 The following tips can help you to understand the reports.
+- The reports are submitted by Github issues or pull requests.
+- The *link* in italics indicates the report has not been confirmed.
+- **Hibernate-ORM** includes some source code of **bnd** and causes an NPE.
+We reports the bug to the developers of **bnd** instead of **Hibernate-ORM**.

 ## Details of Reports